 For a while, I didn’t fully understand what was happening to me.
 I found it very hard to focus and always felt stress gnawing at me.
 I couldn’t sit in class because I would feel so physically uncomfortable that I wouldn’t even go.
 My hands would sweat, and my leg would shake like an earthquake.
 I lost a lot of sleep.
 I would be lucky to get maybe three hours of sleep a night because my mind couldn’t stop racing.
 I had a difficult time getting ready to go to new places or meet up with people that I hadn’t seen in a long time.
 It was frustrating, because I never used to be that person.

 But then, it got worse.
 My body started to shut down on me in public.
 I went to a concert with my parents to see a band we all really liked.
 We grabbed drinks and rushed the stage.
 About three songs in, it happened.
 My throat started to close, and I couldn’t breathe.
 Everything around me got bright and hot.
-I looked at my mom and all I could mutter was “I can’t breathe” before my knees buckled under me and my eyes rolled back.
+I looked at my mom and all I could mutter was “I can’t breathe,” before my knees buckled under me and my eyes rolled back.
 I felt arms under me and before everything could refocus, I was outside with my parents hyperventilating.
 I was crying and trying to collect myself, but I couldn’t reclaim reality.
 Ultimately, we left the venue less than halfway through the show.
 I remember trembling the entire way home and fell asleep with tears darting down my cheeks and my breathing still uneasy.

 I thought that would be the worst of it.
 But it wasn’t.
 Another time, I was supposed to fly out with my dad to meet my mom and sister for a Thanksgiving vacation.
-My dad and I made it through security and found are gate.
+My dad and I made it through security and found our gate.
 As we sat there, my leg was bouncing so fast it was a blur.
 My dad noticed and said we should take a walk.
 As we walked, I could feel it starting to happen.
 My throat started to close.
 My eyes started to water.
 I grabbed my dad’s arm and clearly remember him saying “don’t do this” and my eyes rolled back, and my legs gave out.
-He grabbed me and sat me.
+He grabbed me and sat me down.
 We tried to sort through my feelings as a bunch of people stared at me, wondering what was happening.
 I knew I couldn’t get on my flight.
 My dad had to plead our case to the flight crew who refunded my ticket and changed his to a later flight, and he took me home.
 I insisted that I was okay, and that he should still go to meet my mom and sister.
 They were in a strange city and needed him more than I did back at home.
 I had never felt more embarrassed or ashamed my myself in my entire life.

 Until it happened again.
 I was with my family and a group of our friends at a German festival and it was starting to get crowded.
 By this point, I could recognize my feelings of uneasiness, and felt them starting to creep in.
 I told my mom I was starting to feel bad and needed to leave.
 She knew I was being serious so her and my dad started wrapping up for the evening.
 Minutes before we left, my throat closed.
 I looked at my mom, crying, and said “I can’t breathe.”
-I fell straight back onto my head and thudded onto the hard ground.
-The next thing I remember was my mom learning over me yelling at me to breathe.
+I fell straight back onto my head and thudded onto the ground.
+The next thing I remember was my mom leaning over me yelling at me to breathe.
 Through the crowed, I saw EMTs pushing toward us, but I was ready to leave.
 I didn’t was to talk to them because literally every single person in our immediate vicinity was staring at me on the floor in hysterics and I was humiliated.
 The EMTs did their thing and offered to wheel me out, but I said no. My parents got me to my feet, and we started to leave.
-Some random guy from the crowed approached us and handed me my brown paper bag full of crème horns (my absolute favorites omg) that I had apparently thrown as I passed out.
+Some random guy from the crowd approached us and handed me my brown paper bag full of crème horns (my absolute favorites omg) that I had apparently thrown as I passed out.
 We cut through the crowd as fast as we could and as I got in the car I started bawling.
 I was covered in grass, my head was pounding, and I couldn’t do anything anymore without my body giving out on me.
 I was exhausted.
 I was done.
 And I didn’t understand why, at 22, I couldn’t function like I was supposed to.

 My parents had enough.
 They made arrangements for me to see my doctor, who connected me to a therapist.
 I got medication and sat with a counselor twice a week to sort out why I was a mess.
 She came to the conclusion that I have Agoraphobia, GAD, SAD, and was in the early stages of depression because of everything that had been going on.
 It was a long process, and it was difficult, but it started to work after a few months.